-In the previous section, we highlighted the striking similarity between the ground-truth distances and the visual distances between observations in a dataset.
-This suggests that disentanglement occurs because VAEs accidentally correspond to ground-truth distances when the latent space is reorganised to capture visual distances in the data space.
+In the previous section, we highlighted the striking similarity between the ground-truth distances and the perceived distances between observations in synthetic ground-truth datasets.
+This suggests that disentanglement occurs because latent distances accidentally correspond to ground-truth distances, when the latent space is reorganised to minimise reconstruction errors and perceived distances from the data space are captured.

-Consider an example where a single chess piece moves across a chess board and there are no smooth transitions between grid points, since the piece is only valid when placed in the middle of squares.

-We describe such a dataset as having constant overlap or constant visual distance.
-It is also adversarial, because it is impossible to order observations using pairwise distance comparisons.
-It may be tempting to think that a harder case to solve is if the visual distances simply do not correspond to ground-truth distances; however, an (incorrect) ordering can still be found.
-Existing datasets such as Cars3D (see \Cref{fig:data-dists_all}) already satisfy this property, which may explain the generally worse disentanglement performance compared to other datasets.
+Consider the example of a single chess piece moving across a chess board; there are no smooth transitions between grid points, since the piece is only valid when placed in the middle of squares.
+We describe such a dataset as having \textit{constant perceived distance}.
+This property is adversarial in nature as it is impossible for a VAE to order these observations using pixel-wise perceived distance.
+It is tempting to think that a harder case is if the perceived distances do not correspond to ground-truth distances; however, an (incorrect) ordering can then still be found.
+Existing datasets such as Cars3D already satisfy this incorrect ordering, which may explain the generally worse disentanglement performance compared to other datasets, see \Cref{fig:data-dists_all}.

 Formally, we say that a dataset has constant overlap when the pairwise distances over factor traversals are all equal.
 Let $i \in [\sY]$ be a factor and $\by[a] \in \Y$ be ground-truth coordinate vector.
-Then, for all elements over the factor traversal $\forall \by[b] \in \Y^{(a, i)} / \by[a]$, the corresponding visual overlap is constant such that $\VDistance(\bx[a], \bx[b]) = C_f$ with $C_f \in \R$ and $C_f > 0$.
+Then, for all elements over the factor traversal $\forall \by[b] \in \Y^{(a, i)} / \braces{\by[a]}$, the corresponding perceived distance is constant such that $\VDistance(\bx[a], \bx[b]) = C_f$ with $C_f \in \R$ and $C_f > 0$.
 Along factor traversals in such a dataset, no distinct ordering of elements can be found when a VAE tries to minimise the sampling error over the reconstruction loss.
 Going forward, we only consider the case where $\forall f \in [\sY], \; C_f = C$ for some $C > 0$.